COSMIIC-Inc/Documentation-Source/docs/Implantables/Power-Module.md

 The power module has a titanium case with feedthroughs for the network connections and antenna wire.
 An epoxy header holds the connections and antenna.
 A polymer nest inside the case holds the batteries and circuitry in place.
 The coil for inductive battery recharging surrounds the circuitry inside the case.
 Three identical Li-ion rechargeable cells are connected in parallel to provide the NNP system power.

+## Component Overview

 ## Coming soon...

-Specifications, drawings, and test data are on their way
+Specifications, drawings, and test data are on their way on August 31st, 2024.
+Information on the fabrication process, manufacturing partners, and how to obtain Network Cables will be uploaded soon.